East Side Baptist Church

 Where Christian Faith and Life Come Together

 East Side Baptist Church strives to follow Jesus Christ together in Christian love with the help of the Holy Spirit and be equipped for the advancement of the gospel of the Lord Jesus Christ.
 We watch over one another in brotherly love and remember one another in prayer.
 The church strives to help one another in sickness and distress.
 East Side Baptist Church defends the fundamental Christian teachings from the Word of God (the Bible) and practices Biblical separation.
-We also believe and practice the Biblical teachings of the local church that have been historically called as Baptist.
+We also believe and practice the Biblical Baptist teachings of the local church.
 The church is congregational in its government under the leadership of the Spirit of God and independent from the authority of any religious organization or fellowship of churches.